 You can figure out your credit utilization rate by dividing your total credit card balances by your total credit card limits.
 The resulting percentage is a component used by most of the credit scoring models because it’s often correlated with lending risk.

-Most experts recommend keeping your overall credit card utilization below 35%.
+We recommend keeping your overall credit card utilization below 30%.
 Lower credit utilization rates suggest to creditors that you can use credit positively without relying too heavily on it, so a low credit utilization rate may be correlated with higher credit scores.

 Now that we’ve defined our terms, let’s look more closely at how your credit utilization relates to your credit scores.

-Why does my credit card utilization impact my credit scores?
+Why does my credit utilization impact my credit scores?

 As we mentioned above, your credit utilization rate is an important indicator of lending risk.
 In the eyes of most lenders, a person who constantly charges all the money they can — hitting or going over their credit limit on a regular basis — is more likely to have difficulty repaying that money.